Famous Suicides: Ray Combs

 Combs made a good salary as host, but unfortunately, he mismanaged his money.
 After a short amount of time out of work, he and his family were broke.
 He was then found to be involved in a serious car accident that left him temporarily paralyzed and in chronic pain.

 The stress put a strain on his 18-year marriage and in 1995, his wife filed for divorce.
-Combs had a couple of short-term gigs that had potential but all ended up falling flat and he couldn’t seem to find a way to restart his career.
+Combs had a couple of short-term gigs that had potential but it all ended up falling flat and he couldn’t seem to find a way to restart his career.

-YouTubeRay Combs hosting his show.
+YouTubeRay Combs hosting Family Feud.

-The very next morning, Combs’ lifeless body was discovered hanging from a noose made with his room’s bed sheets.
+The very next morning, Combs’ body was discovered hanging from a noose made with his room’s bed sheets.
 He was just 40 years old.

-The tragic end of a life that had so much promise is a chilling reminder, as is the case in many of these famous suicides, that even those who always have a smile on their face might be suffering on the inside.
+The tragic end of a life that had so much promise is a chilling reminder — as is the case in many of these famous suicides — that even those who always have a smile on their face might be suffering on the inside.

 If you or someone you know is struggling with depression, be sure to call up the National Suicide Prevention Hotline at 1-800-273-8255.